 "Spitfire" on Danby Rigg.

-An aircraft, possibly a Spitfire, is listed in crash database in the Yorkshire Air Museum as crashing on Danby Rigg.
-They have no further information on the incident and it remains my only claim that such an incident occured here.
-I guess that the aircraft made a good forced landing and the aircraft was recovered and repaired or it is a mis-identification for the Whitley in the Danby Head region.
+Until around 2010 Guy Jefferson's air accident research was on public display at the Yorkshire Air Museum, in this research was a mention of an aircraft crashing on Danby Rigg and it possibly being a Spitfire.
+They list no further information on the incident and it remains my only claim that such an incident occurred here.
+I guess that the aircraft made a good forced landing and it was recovered and repaired.

 Pilot - Name unknown.